House concert: Hip hop music

 DJ Kool Herc is credited with helping to start hip hop and rap music at a house concert at an apartment building in the South Bronx.
 The Bronx's evolution from a hot bed of Latin jazz to an incubator of Hip hop was the subject of an award-winning documentary, produced by City Lore and broadcast on PBS in 2006, "From Mambo to Hip Hop: A South Bronx Tale".
 Hip Hop first emerged in the South Bronx in the early 1970s.
-The New York Times has identified 1520 Sedgwick Avenue "an otherwise unremarkable high-rise just north of the Cross Bronx Expressway and hard along the Major Deegan Expressway" as a starting point, where DJ Kool Herc presided over parties in the community room.Jennifer Lee, "Tenants Might Buy the Birthplace of Hip-Hop", New York Times, January 15, 2008.
-Found at New York Times website.
-Last accessed July 20, 2010.
+The New York Times has identified 1520 Sedgwick Avenue "an otherwise unremarkable high-rise just north of the Cross Bronx Expressway and hard along the Major Deegan Expressway" as a starting point, where DJ Kool Herc presided over parties in the community room.

 On August 11, 1973, DJ Kool Herc was a Dee Jay and Emcee at a party in the :recreation room of 1520 Sedgwick Avenue in the Bronx adjacent to the Cross-Bronx Expressway.
 It was not the actual "Birthplace of Hip Hop"—the genre developed slowly in several places in the 1970s—but was verified to be the place where one of the pivotal and formative events occurred.
 Specifically, DJ Kool Herc:

 Punk rock

 Basement shows are common within the North American punk rock scene.
-Robin Goodhue hosted and performed the first basement show in 1978.